-Come From Away, the mega-hit Broadway musical, has opened in London at the Phoenix Theatre.
+Come From Away, the mega-hit Broadway musical, has opened at the Phoenix Theatre in London.

 Critics varied hugely in their opinions, either absolutely loving this heart-warming, life-affirming show (Time Out, The Times, The Express), or feeling that it didn’t quite take the subject of 9/11 seriously enough.